T-7A Recapitalization

 An Environmental Impact Statement or EIS is a detailed public document describing a proposed action, all alternative actions that were considered, and the environmental impacts of implementing the proposed action and reasonable alternatives.

-Regulations specify that an EIS be prepared when a federal agency proposes a major action with the potential to significantly affect the quality of the human environment.
+An EIS is prepared when a federal agency proposes a major action with the potential to significantly affect the quality of the human environment.
 An EIS is required to “provide a basis of consideration and inform decisionmakers and the public of the reasonable alternatives.”

 The T‑38C is a twin-engine, high-altitude, supersonic jet used by the Air Force and other nations for pilot training.
 The T‑38C trains airmen for various fighter and bomber aircraft, including the A‑10 Thunderbolt, B-1B Lancer, F-15C Eagle, F-15E Strike Eagle, F-16 Fighting Falcon, F‑22 Raptor, and F-35 Lightning II.
 The Air Force's Air Education and Training Command operates the T‑38C from five pilot training installations: Joint Base San Antonio (JBSA)-Randolph in Texas, Columbus AFB in Mississippi, Laughlin AFB in Texas, Vance AFB in Oklahoma, and Sheppard AFB in Texas.

-[1] “Fourth generation aircraft” refers to those aircraft developed or manufactured with updated variants in the later part of the 20th century such as the F-15E or the F-16.
-“Fifth generation aircraft” refers to modern aircraft with advanced avionics developed in the early part of the 21st century such as the F-22 and F-35.
+[1] “Fourth generation” refers to those fighter aircraft developed or manufactured with updated variants in the later part of the 20th century such as the F-15E or the F-16.
+“Fifth generation” refers to modern fighter aircraft with advanced avionics developed in the early part of the 21st century such as the F-22 and F-35.

 The Secretary of the Air Force has made strategic basing decisions to recapitalize existing T-38C pilot training installations.
 Sheppard AFB would be the fifth of five T-38C installations to be analyzed environmentally for possible recapitalization.
-The Air Force evaluated each of the five installations using criteria that included mission factors (e.g., weather, ability to meet syllabus requirements), infrastructure capacity, and potential environmental constraints and costs.
+The Secretary's preference was based on several factors, such as minimizing impact on continued pilot production during the transition of aircraft types, providing the most cost-efficient student production/management plan, and aligning with Air Education and Training Command's student pipeline flow for the Undergraduate Pilot Training and Introduction to Fighters Fundamentals curricula.

 The Department of Defense has developed a guide on military noise management for communities.
 You may view the guide at this link.